MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Drive-Map.md

 ## Interaction with other components
 The Windows operating system enables many different configurations to accomplish a single task.
 Mapping shared network folders to local drive letters is one of those tasks.

 The most common configuration for mapping network drives occurs during the user logon.
-Historically, IT departments have accomplished this configuration using network logon scripts—scripts that process as part of the user logon.
-Another configuration for mapping Home drives is to configure the shared network folder on the user’s object in Active Directory.
+Historically, IT departments have accomplished this configuration using network logon scriptsâ€�?scripts that process as part of the user logon.
+Another configuration for mapping Home drives is to configure the shared network folder on the userâ€™s object in Active Directory.
 Windows clients looking for this configuration and automatically connect the shared network folder to the configured drive letter.
 Users can map network drives using Windows Explorer and make them persistent between computer reboots.
 Lastly, you can use the Group Policy Drive Map extension to map drives during logon.

 Flexible configurations are important; however, understanding that incorporating the one or more of the configurations into one solution needs to be thoroughly tested for each specific environment as many of these technologies can encroach on the other thereby creating unpredictable results.
 A suggested best practice is to pick one configuration and use it exclusively in your environment, especially when mapping network drives during logon.
 Each configuration maps the drive during different stages of the logon process.
 Incorporating multiple configurations could be counterproductive and cause conflict between the two configurations.
 This conflict is likely to produce unwanted results, increases the complexity of the solution, increases administrative overhead of the solution, and increase the difficulty of troubleshooting the cause of the problem.